 The prime minister has backed calls for video and goal-line technology (GLT) to be used in football matches.

+David Cameron's call echoes that made by makers of ball-tracking systems, along with a number of managers.
 "I'm a keen follower of cricket and tennis and I think the third umpire has been a great thing... that's something football could now have a look at," said Mr Cameron.

 Fifa has consistently refused to entertain the idea of using GLT.